HIV: Structure and genome

 HIV is similar in structure to other retroviruses.
 It is roughly spherical with a diameter of about 120 nm, around 100,000 times smaller in volume than a red blood cell.
-It is composed of two copies of positive-sense single-stranded RNA that codes for the virus's nine genes enclosed by a conical capsid composed of 2,000 copies of the viral protein p24.
+It is composed of two copies of positive-sense single-stranded RNA that codes for the virus' nine genes enclosed by a ovoidal capsid composed of 2,000 copies of the viral protein p24.
 The single-stranded RNA is tightly bound to nucleocapsid proteins, p7, and enzymes needed for the development of the virion such as reverse transcriptase, proteases, ribonuclease and integrase.
 A matrix composed of the viral protein p17 surrounds the capsid ensuring the integrity of the virion particle.

 This is, in turn, surrounded by the viral envelope, that is composed of the lipid bilayer taken from the membrane of a human host cell when the newly formed virus particle buds from the cell.
 The viral envelope contains proteins from the host cell and relatively few copies of the HIV envelope protein, which consists of a cap made of three molecules known as glycoprotein (gp) 120, and a stem consisting of three gp41 molecules that anchor the structure into the viral envelope.
 The envelope protein, encoded by the HIV env gene, allows the virus to attach to target cells and fuse the viral envelope with the target cell's membrane releasing the viral contents into the cell and initiating the infectious cycle.

 As the sole viral protein on the surface of the virus, the envelope protein is a major target for HIV vaccine efforts.
 Over half of the mass of the trimeric envelope spike is N-linked glycans.
 The density is high as the glycans shield the underlying viral protein from neutralisation by antibodies.
 This is one of the most densely glycosylated molecules known and the density is sufficiently high to prevent the normal maturation process of glycans during biogenesis in the endoplasmic and Golgi apparatus.
 The majority of the glycans are therefore stalled as immature 'high-mannose' glycans not normally present on human glycoproteins that are secreted or present on a cell surface.
 The unusual processing and high density means that almost all broadly neutralising antibodies that have so far been identified (from a subset of patients that have been infected for many months to years) bind to, or are adapted to cope with, these envelope glycans.